eslint/eslint/docs/src/rules/func-style.md

 * `"expression"` (default) requires the use of function expressions instead of function declarations
 * `"declaration"` requires the use of function declarations instead of function expressions

-This rule has an object option for an exception:
+This rule has an object option for two exceptions:

 * `"allowArrowFunctions"`: `true` (default `false`) allows the use of arrow functions.
 This option applies only when the string option is set to `"declaration"` (arrow functions are always allowed when the string option is set to `"expression"`, regardless of this option)
+* `"overrides"`:
+    * `"namedExports": "expression" | "declaration" | "ignore"`: used to override function styles in named exports
+        * `"expression"`: like string option
+        * `"declaration"`: like string option
+        * `"ignore"`: either style is acceptable

 ### expression